vishaalS7/vishaalS7/README.md

 # Vishaal S (0xvishh) - Web3 Security Researcher & Ethical Hacker

 ## 👋 About Me
 Hello!
 I’m **Vishaal S**, also known as **0xvishh**.
 I’m a passionate Web3 security researcher with a focus on discovering vulnerabilities in blockchain systems.
-I’m currently expanding my expertise by learning Solidity and Hardhat to build and secure decentralized applications.
+I’m currently expanding my expertise by learning Solidity, Foundry, and Rust to build and secure decentralized applications.
 With a background in penetration testing and over 2 years of experience in security, I’m excited about the opportunities in the Web3 space.

+---

+<p align="left" style="font-weight:bold;">Blockchain Security Researcher</p>

 <p align="center">
   <a href="https://github.com/0xvishh">